NGC 3432

 The morphological classification of NGC 3432 is SB(s)m, which indicates this is a barred Magellanic spiral galaxy (SB) with no inner ring structure (s) and an irregular appearance (m).
 The galaxy is inclined at an angle of 85±2 ° to the plane of the sky with its major axis along a positional angle of 38°, which means it is being viewed from nearly edge-on.
 It is interacting with the companion galaxy UGC 5983, which is creating features that extend outside the galactic plane, as well as an extended halo of radio emission.
 The shape of the galaxy is distorted and two tidal tails have been identified.
 NGC 3432 has an active galactic nucleus of the LINER type with a nuclear HII region.

 In May 3, 2000, a candidate nova was detected in this galaxy.
 It was located 123 arcsecond east and 180 arcsecond north of the galactic nucleus, and aligned with an H II region (or spiral arm) of the galaxy.
-This appeared similar to a type IIn supernova (designated SN 2000ch), but it peaked below the typical luminosity of these events.
+This appeared similar to a Type IIn supernova (designated SN 2000ch), but it peaked below the typical luminosity of these events.
 As such, it may have been a "superoutburst" of a luminous variable and thus it could have survived the event.
 The outburst was found comparable to an eruption of Eta Carinae in the mid–nineteenth century.
 Multiple subsequent outbursts were observed in 2008 and 2009.
-It is now classified as a supernova imposter, and is expected to become a core collapse supernova in the future.
+It is now classified as a supernova impostor, and is expected to become a core collapse supernova in the future.